-DLA Research & Development's Advanced Microcircuit Emulation (AME) program develops continuing technical capability for providing Military Specification (MIL-SPEC) form, fit and function equivalent IC’s to mitigate electronic obsolescence in new and existing weapons systems.
-That technical capability is transitioned to DLA Land and Maritime’s Generalized Emulation of Microcircuits program for implementation as a production capability.
+The DLA Research & Development Advanced Microcircuit Emulation (AME) program develops continuing technical capability for providing Military Specification (MIL-SPEC) form, fit, function, and interface equivalent Integrated Circuits (ICs) to mitigate electronics obsolescence in new and existing weapons systems.
+That technical capability is transitioned to the DLA Weapons Support (Columbus) Generalized Emulation of Microcircuits program for implementation as a production capability.

 Innovation & Technology